 - Special benefits: Design ‘bonus services’ that are saved specifically for returning customers.
 For example, coffee masterclasses or social gatherings.

 - Create events and/or community groups: Create a friendly place to share updates about your cafe, build a community with other local business owners and host ‘after hours’ events.
-Read our article The Power of Local Community to learn more about the benefits of building a community.

 Create a cause